feiglab/prefmd2/README.md

     * Role in the pipeline: performing template-based 3D modeling in the *multiple initial models* mode.

 ### 1.2 Required third-party programs
 Make sure to install these dependencies and to set the required environmental variables (as explained in the **Configuration** sections).
+The `.bashrc` files in the `default` directory of this repository give an example of what your environmental variables should look like.

 #### 1.2.a Basic requirements
   * **CHARMM**